JanusMix/MyStudyDoc/README.md

 # MyStudyDoc
-This repository stores all my personal study journal.
+This repository stores all my **personal** study journal.

-All folder means obviously.
+All folder means obviously.I'll update this doc persistently.

-##All rights reserved by JanusMix
+## All rights reserved by JanusMix.